Tonywuhk/realai.org/news/README.md

 ---
 # News

 * 2017 April 24.
+[No Longer a Dream: Silicon Valley Takes On the Flying Car](https://www.nytimes.com/2017/04/24/technology/flying-car-technology.html). *New York Times*.
+* 2017 April 24.
 [Will Self-Driving Cars Be Better Drivers If They Can Chat with Each Other?](https://www.technologyreview.com/s/604258/will-self-driving-cars-be-better-drivers-if-they-can-chat-with-each-other/). *MIT Technology Review*.
 * 2017 April 23.
 [The long game towards understanding dialog](https://research.fb.com/the-long-game-towards-understanding-dialog/). *Facebook Research*.
 * 2017 April 22.
 [With Neuralink, Elon Musk Promises Human-to-Human Telepathy.
 Don’t Believe It.](https://www.technologyreview.com/s/604254/with-neuralink-elon-musk-promises-human-to-human-telepathy-dont-believe-it/). *MIT Technology Review*.